 For instance, you may set the container width to 2000 px and GeneratePress will automatically scale to 100% width on mobile.

-Also, the Elements feature, that we will discuss below, features dedicated settings for mobile apart from the desktop settings.
+Also, the Elements feature, which we will discuss below, features dedicated settings for mobile apart from the desktop settings.

 Therefore, it will be correct to conclude that you can tweak the mobile settings to your liking with GeneratePress.